 Fishing Fort Lauderdale on Happy Day Today with Capt.
 Zsak

-With happy smiles on their faces, the anglers retired to the a/c salon for the ride back to the dock at Bahia Mar 801 Seabreeze Blvd.
+With a total of 8 Kingfish, 3 Bonitos, and 3 Barracudas the boys along with their father retired to the a/c salon for the ride back to the dock at Bahia Mar 801 Seabreeze Blvd.
 Fort Lauderdale 33316.

 For a successful and adventurous deep sea fishing charter Fort Lauderdale FL for Sailfish, Shark, Bonito, Mackerel, Swordfish, Snapper, Wahoo, Tuna, Mahi Mahi and Grouper contact Captain Zsak. - 954-309-7457 or email us at firstname.lastname@example.org Website: www.topshotfishing.com.